-Over the past decade, our team of MATLAB programming experts has been delivering such cost and time savings with Model Based Design approach of product development.
-Let’s meet over a cup of coffee to discuss our Model Based Development (MBD) success stories with OEMs’ and Tier-I Suppliers across the USA, Europe and India.
+Over the past decade, our team of MATLAB programming experts has been delivering cost and time savings with Model Based Design approach for product development.

 MBD Software Code Generation: Compliant with Automotive Industry Standards